 The main rules are [Article 60/C (4) of the Act XXXVIII of 1996 and Article 145/C (1) of the Act CLXXX of 2012]: When the amount collected from the execution of forfeiture of assets or confiscation is not greater than the HUF equivalent of EUR ten thousand, the amount shall be due to the Hungarian State.
-When the amount collected from the execution of forfeiture of assets or confiscation is greater than the HUF equivalent of EUR ten thousand, based on a request of the foreign state, the court may order that the amount be shared between the Hungarian State and the foreign state in 50-50%.
+When the amount collected from the execution of forfeiture of assets or confiscation is greater than the HUF equivalent of EUR ten thousand, be execution of forfeiture of assets or confiscation is greater than the HUF equivalent of EUR ten thousand, based on a request of the foreign state, the court may order that the amount be shared between the Hungarian State and the foreign state in 50-50%.